 Want more actionable ideas every week?

-126 people had breakthroughs so far this week.
-Will one of them be you?
+126 people had breakthroughs this week.
+Will the next one be you?

 Two things for you to think about

 A happy life is not a life without struggle, it’s a life of meaningful struggle.

 Nietzsche once wrote, “He, who has a why to live for, can bear with almost any how.”